Preparing for your language stay at the Ecole des Trois Ponts

 It doesn't matter what time of the year or at what stage you find yourself in life.

 There isn't a moment that is more opportune than another to leave on your linguistic voyage.
-We've noticed that we have more Francophiles in the spring and in the fall.
+We've noticed that we have more Francophiles in our french immersion school in the spring and in the fall.
 Our stays begin on Sundays (arrival after 4:00 pm so you can settle in) and end on Saturday (departure before 11:00 am).
 Classes begin on Monday morning.

 3. How to choose the duration of your stay